 This grant supports the TPC Priority Areas: Decrease Exposure to Secondhand Smoke, and Maintain State and Local Infrastructure for Tobacco Control.

 They will be working with TPC partnerships to increase the number of smoke free policies in multi-unit housing with public and private market housing.
 ALA will also support coalition development and increase capacity and communications for TPC partnerships.

-This grant supports the TPC Priority Area: Decrease Adult Smoking Rates, with an emphasis on reducing smoking during pregnancy and reaches an important population of those with mental illness.
+This grant supports the TPC Priority Area: Decrease Adult Smoking Rates, with an emphasis on the rural communities in Indiana.

 Vincennes University-Indiana Teen Institute

 Mark R. Kaser firstname.lastname@example.org

 Indiana Teen Institute works with teams of young advocates from throughout the state to expand and enhance the Voice movement.
 Supporting the concept of Youth Development, ITI facilitates the development of youth leaders who experience meaningful engagement in the state's tobacco control program.

 Health Ed Pros